bmyers4495/Bible-Studies/Sermons/First Century Church.md

 	- I am not here to suggest any new idea or profound method of evangelism.
 	- I would suggest that a good start is to look at the first century church and how they grew.
-- I want to especially what I believe to be the key attributes of the first century church.
+- I want to especially notice what I believe to be key attributes which point to the success of the first century church

-#Body
+# Body

 - Fellowship of the First Century
 	- Greek word - Koinoia